equinor/fmu-dataio/docs/datamodel.rst

 * **data.stratigraphic**: [bool] True if this is defined in the stratigraphic column.
 * **data.offset**: If a specific horizon is represented with an offset, e.g. "2 m below Top Volantis".

-    If data object represents an interval, the data.top and data.base attributes can be used.
+.. note:: If data object represents an interval, the data.top and data.base attributes can be used.

 * **data.top**: